 Think of this as the operational side of your strategy.
 It involves setting up routines, leveraging data, and fostering strong partnerships to maintain the perfect balance of stock.
 The goal is to create a repeatable process that ensures accuracy, anticipates customer needs, and optimizes cash flow.
 Just like our approach to project management and customer service, a successful implementation relies on clear communication, defined responsibilities, and the right tools to get the job done.
 The following steps will help you build a robust framework for turning your inventory strategy into a daily reality, ensuring your shelves are always stocked with what your customers want, when they want it.

-Conduct Regular Audits and Cycle Counts
+Stay Accurate with Regular Audits and Cycle Counts

 To keep your inventory records accurate, you need to check them against your physical stock regularly.
 While a full, wall-to-wall inventory count is a major undertaking, you don’t have to wait for an annual audit to find discrepancies.
 Instead, implement cycle counting.
 This involves counting small, specific portions of your inventory on a rotating schedule.
 For example, you might count one product category this week and another next week.
 This practice makes inventory validation a manageable, ongoing task.
 Regular cycle counts help you catch errors like theft, damage, or receiving mistakes early, allowing you to correct them before they become bigger problems and disrupt your supply chain.